-I’ve been trying a few of these things out recently, and I’ve been enjoying them very much, so I thought I’d talk about a few of them.
+So I’ve been trying a few of these audio description experiences recently, and I’ve been enjoying them very much, so I thought I’d talk about a few of them.

 This was the first museum where I got to experience audio description and handling objects.
 I went with a local visually impaired group that I’ve become a member of – East London Vision.
 It was one of my first outings with them.

-We went to see the Investigate gallery, which was really good.
-We had a couple of members of very friendly staff with us, and they let us handle lots of different things, like snake skins and giant turtles and an old meteorite and all sorts of other things.
+We went to their Investigate Centre, which was really good.
+We had a couple of members of very friendly staff with us, and they let us handle lots of different things, like snake skins, giant turtles and an old meteorite, among many other items.
 They told us all about them, and we could chat to them and ask questions.
-Everyone got a chance to feel and everything, it was really good.
+Everyone got a chance to feel the objects, it was really good.

 I went to this museum with Mum, as VocalEyes had been advertising an audio described tour of their Sailortown exhibition.
 And it turned out that we were the only people booked on to that day!
-So we got a personalised tour with the very generous guide.
-We thought perhaps he wouldn’t bother if there were just two of us.
-But he did take us round.
+So we got a personalised tour with our very generous guide.
+We thought perhaps he wouldn’t bother if there were just two of us, but he was happy to take us round.
 And it was really interesting, he was really nice.
 It is quite dark in there, so it was quite useful to have someone to describe what was going on.

 And it was fascinating.
-I’ve not really been to art galleries before, and I’ve always wondered if I’d find them a bit dry or a bit boring.
-But this really brought it to life for me, because we had a handling session beforehand, so you could see and feel the woodblocks that he used, including one that was carved out with the design of the painting that was going to result from it.
-It was so intricate and so detailed.
-To feel that, along with all the brushes and the paper and materials that he used to produce his imagery, really helped to underline how creative he was, how intricate his work was, how complicated it was.
+I haven’t explored art galleries before, and I’ve always wondered if I’d find them a bit dry or boring.
+But this really brought it to life for me.
+Firstly we had a handling session, so you could see and feel the woodblocks that he used, including one that was carved out with the design of the painting that was going to result from it.
+It was so intricate and detailed.
+To feel that, along with all the brushes, paper and materials that he used to produce his imagery, really helped to underline how creative he was, how intricate his work was, and how complicated it was.
 And that made us appreciate the artistry all the more in the exhibition itself.

 We went through a few of the key images in the exhibition – not every single one, because it would take way too long, but we went through quite a few of the exhibits.
 They were described in detail to us by the VocalEyes describer, and then the curator was able to give us all the context and meaning and other information behind it.

-So if you think art’s boring, and you’re visually impaired, I would strongly suggest looking on the VocalEyes VocalEyes website for museums near you, and just trying out one of these art tours.
-Because you might be surprised, I certainly was.
+So if you think art’s boring, and you’re visually impaired, I would strongly suggest looking on the VocalEyes website for museums near you, and just trying out one of these art tours.
+Because you might be surprised.
+I certainly was.

 I went to a showing of this film at the cinema recently, as part of a focus group helping the RNIB test an app.
-They’ve been testing I think once or twice before in a home environment I think, but this was one of the first times they’ve tried it in a cinema.
+They’ve done some testing once or twice before in a home environment I think, but this was one of the first times they’ve tried it in a cinema.
 It’s not one of the RNIB’s apps, it’s an app that someone else has developed, and indeed the app developer was there.

 And it worked perfectly for me.
 As soon as the Disney logo started appearing, I hit the Play button, and the description started straight away.
 So while the logos are playing, you’ve got a chance to adjust the volume and get it at a level that’s right for you.
 The description for the film was great too, and the film was enjoyable as well, I think certainly enhanced by the description.